lazyengi/panda_vision_model/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 31 images.
+The dataset includes 93 images.
-Box-bottle are annotated in YOLOv8 format.
+Plastic-aluminum are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* Random exposure adjustment of between -43 and +43 percent
-* Random Gaussian blur of between 0 and 2.5 pixels
+* Random Gaussian blur of between 0 and 1.6 pixels
-* Salt and pepper noise was applied to 3.79 percent of pixels
+* Salt and pepper noise was applied to 0.1 percent of pixels